 Lisbeth Stahn / Aug 14, 2017

-I am very well known for the fact that I absolutely love sweets!
+Among my friends, it is a known fact that I absolutely love sweets!
 At the same time, I am - for the sake of the environment – vegan, and it can often complicate things, as there are unreasonably many sweet things that you cannot eat.
 So of course I have some exceptions.
 For example, I eat mayonnaise, as it simply just raises taste of so much delicious food.
 I add grated parmesan on top of some of my dishes to spice them up a little bit, and then I eat all the cheese and sausage I can get near whenever I am in Catalonia.
-And then there's just one more Catalan dish where I don’t mind the little egg that is added, and That is when it comes to Turrón!!
+And then there's just one more Catalan dish where I don’t mind the little egg that is added, and that is when it comes to Turrón!!

 Turrón is simply irresistible.
 I love texture in all kinds of food, sugar and honey is absolutely satisfying, and the crunchy nuts makes it just even better!
 In Catalonia, you usually use the original "Marcona variety" in Turrón.
 They are considered the best in the world, are succulent, crispy and incredibly tasty, which is the perfect combination when it comes to sweets!